bagofcli.js

 *

-* @param {Error} err: error object existence indicates the occurence of an error
+* @param {Error} err Error object existence indicates the occurrence of an error.

 */